str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 2. If your start and goal are the same then just return [].
 > 3. Both of the above are just to keep your results consistent with our test cases.
 > 4. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
-> 5. To measure your search performance, the explorable_graph.py provided keeps track of which nodes you have accessed in this way (this is referred to as the set of 'Explored' nodes).
+> 5. To measure your search performance, the `explorable_graph.py` provided keeps track of which nodes you have accessed in this way (this is referred to as the set of 'Explored' nodes).
 To retrieve the set of nodes you've explored in this way, call `graph.explored_nodes`.
 If you wish to perform multiple searches on the same graph instance, call `graph.reset_search()` to clear out the current set of 'Explored' nodes. **WARNING**, these functions are intended for debugging purposes only.
-Calls to these functions are strictly prohibited in _search_submission.py_.
+Calls to these functions will fail on Bonnie.

 #### Warmup 3: Uniform-cost search

-_[15 points]_
+_[10 points]_

 Implement uniform-cost search, using PriorityQueue as your frontier.
 From now on, PriorityQueue should be your default frontier.